yegor256/blog/_drafts/_recipes.md

 [team morale]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %}).
 Guilt-driven management is much more subtle and elegant: you turn your subordinates into a family and then say:
-"I count on you as a friend."
+"I count on you as a friend".
 Who can refuse a friend?
 And not even a friend, but a mom.
 This is who they will associate you with when the guilt kicks in&mdash;with their mothers.
 The won't disobey, won't quit, and will never ask for more money.